Technofrikus/QASS/README.md

 More pictures and infos at [Moinboards](https://moinboards.de/projects/qass/).
 [Buildguide](https://moinboards.de/guides/guide-qass/).

-There are two versions: normal and lowbar. normal version has the spacebar on the normal PCB.
+There are three versions: normal, lowbar (Miao for FAK-Firmware) and lowbar (Gemini for QMK/Vial).
+The normal version has the spacebar on the normal PCB.
 The lowbar uses the PCB as a plate on the bottom row and adds a lower PCB.

 - Only the lowbar version was tested and fully finished.
 Please check the normal version before ordering.
 - Lowbar:
   - v1.0 is tested and works with MIAO.
 XIAO would work as well but the pads on the underside I wanted to use are not GPIOs but only for a special serial protocol.
 So they cant be used.
   - v1.1 is Untested, but I only made cosmetic changes, so should still work fine.
+  - Quark-Works made a fork and changed the MCU to a [Gemini](https://keeb.supply/products/0xcb-gemini) (rp2040 zero compatible).
+Thanks!
+You can find it [here](https://github.com/quark-works/QASS-Zero/tree/main).

 The latest version has the lower spacebar.
 Break off the lower part of the PCB and put it under the bottom row.
 Add headers at the connection points.